trailblazer/trailblazer-container/README.md

 # Trailblazer::Container

 The `trailblazer-container` gem allows using `dry-container` to configure dependencies and inject them into your operations.
-This allows to omit hard-wiring of constants within operations, enables you to use `dry-system` for loading, and introduces a new testing approach.
+This enables you to omit hard-wiring of constants within operations, use `dry-system` for loading, and introduces a new testing approach.

 ## Overview